Flotomate/product_docs/source/admin/admin-asset-management/product-type.rst

 A Product can be further categorized into Product Types.
 A Product Type is a generic category to group Products.
-For example, Router is a Product Type that describes Products like Asus, TP-Link, etc. In Flotomate, you get a list of Product Types out of the box, but you can also add more types.
+For example, Router is a Product Type that describes Products like Asus, TP-Link, etc. In Motadata, you get a list of Product Types out of the box, but you can also add more types.

 **To Add a Product Type:**